MrZhuNi/salome_shape/src/FeaturesPlugin/doc/fuseFeature.rst

 .. centered::
   **Fuse operation**

-Here it is necessary to select main objects and tool objects.
+- **Main Objects** contains a list of objects selected in the Object Browser or in the Viewer, which will be fused with tool objects.

-**Apply** button creates the fuse shape.
+-  **Tool Objects** contains a list of objects selected in the Object Browser or in the Viewer, which will fused with main objects.

-**Cancel** button cancels operation.
+- **See preview** button shows a result of the operation.

 **TUI Command**:  *model.addFuse(Part_doc, mainObjects, toolObjects)*